maliayan/frontend-nanodegree-react-map/README.md

 ## About this Project

 This is my submission for the capstone project of "Google Front-End Developer Nanodegree Program".
-This project includes an web app which shows my favorite venues in Moda, Kadikoy, Istanbul.
+This project includes an web app which shows some of my favorite venues in Kadikoy, Istanbul.

 * I created this project with [Create React App](https://github.com/facebookincubator/create-react-app).
 * Then I used [React Google Maps](https://github.com/tomchentw/react-google-maps) to integrate Google Maps to my project.